Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
 - [target 1.8] BUG (Alban): The italic/bold status for texts are not saved.
+- [target 1.8] BUG (Alban): When adding a new text, it was added in the back instead of the front like for parts (même chose pour les rulers)
 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
 - [target 1.8] REFACTORING (Alban): Replace all the type test using a string with the is keyword
 - BUG (Alban): The drag and drop of file is not working under Mono 2.10